AksheenGal/react-tool-boiler-plate/README.md

 # react-tool-boiler-plate

+This is starter project to demostrate how to use react toolkit with react-redux in the react project.
+React hooks are used with functional component.

 # dtsgenerator

 # you can generate all interfaces required from swagger, instead of creating all.
 Follow the following steps to do so.